Testing for Heteroscedasticity in High-dimensional Regressions: Conclusion and discussion

 For high-dimensional linear regression model, we propose two simple and efficient tests to detect the existence of heteroscedasticity.
 The asymptotic normalities of test statistics with simple form are constructed under the assumption that the degree of freedom $k$ is large compared to the sample size $n$ with $k/n\to c\in(0,1)$ as $n\to \infty$ and are thus appropriate for analyzing high-dimensional data sets.
 Extensive Monte-Carlo experiments demonstrates the superiority of our proposed tests over some popular existing methods in terms of size and power.
 The good performance of our tests is also illustrated by several real data analyses.
 Surprisingly enough, these high-dimensional tests when used in the tested low-dimensional situations also show a performance comparable to that of the existing classical tests which are designed specifically under low-dimensional scheme.

 There are still several avenues for future research.
 For example, the asymptotic results of the tests proposed here are based on the normality assumption for both the error and the random design.
 It is highly valuable to investigate the non-Gaussian setting.
 Although we have shown some robustness of the proposed procedures against non-Gaussian design in simulation experiments, a thorough investigation is missing.
 It is however clear that new theoretical tools will be needed to tackle with such non-Gaussian setting.

-Let us also mention that it would be worth extending our procedures to high-dimensional {\em nonlinear} regression models.
+{Lastly, our procedures rely on the OLS residuals, therefore have some limitations.
+First, it is required that $p<n$ even though both of them can be large.
+How to address the case where $p>n$ remains an open question.
+Second, it is well-known that the OLS estimates lack robustness against outliers.
+It is very likely that our tests possess same weakness.}